-The Scientific Board of the International Geoscience Programme (IGCP) held its 41st Session from 18 to 20 February 2013 and has assessed the ongoing projects and evaluated new proposals.
-In 2013 a total of 30 projects received continued support and 5 were new proposals.
+The Scientific Board of the International Geoscience Programme (IGCP) held its 42nd Session from 17 to 19 February 2014 and has assessed the ongoing projects and evaluated new proposals.

 7 projects will receive financial support from the Swedish International Development Cooperation Agency (SIDA) through UNESCO.